microsoft/vs-threading/doc/threading_rules.md

 below.
 In each case, the instance of `JoinableTaskFactory` used in the samples comes from `ThreadHelper.JoinableTaskFactory` ([except for code in CPS and its extensions](cookbook_vs.md)).

+## The Rules

+The rules are listed below with minimal examples.
+For a more thorough explanation with more examples, check out [this slideshow](https://www.slideshare.net/aarnott/the-3-vs-threading-rules).

 ### Rule #1.
 If a method has certain thread apartment requirements (STA or MTA) it must either:
    1. Have an asynchronous signature, and asynchronously marshal to the appropriate